PowerPoint Video Tutorials

 How Difficult is It to Learn PowerPoint?

-PowerPoint is a relatively lightweight program that is easy to understand and use.
+PowerPoint is a relatively simple program that is easy to understand and use.
 New users can pick up the basic functionalities of the program relatively easily.
-However, more advanced program features, such as integrating tables and Excel data or importing multimedia content into a PowerPoint presentation, can be more challenging to learn.
+However, more advanced program features such as integrating tables and Excel data or importing multimedia content into a PowerPoint presentation can be more challenging to learn.
 Students learning PowerPoint will also likely want design and composition training, which some students find more challenging than learning technical skills.

-There are no set prerequisites for learning PowerPoint.
-Students will need basic knowledge of computers, and they will need to have a system that can run PowerPoint.
+There are no specific prerequisites for learning PowerPoint.
+Students will need basic computer knowledge and a system capable of running PowerPoint.
 For more advanced PowerPoint skills training, students may need to learn how to use Microsoft Excel.

-While there are several professional and educational routes to acquiring Microsoft Office 365 for free, new PowerPoint users may need to obtain the Office suite.
+While there are several professional and educational routes to acquiring Microsoft Office 365 for free, new PowerPoint users may need to purchase the Office suite.
 There is a free trial of the program available, though once it has expired, new users can expect to need to purchase a full license.
-There is currently no way to purchase PowerPoint separately from the other Microsoft 365 programs.
-Users will either need to pay a monthly subscription fee of about seven dollars to access the program's premium version or a one-time purchase fee of about 150 dollars to access the classic Office programs.
+Currently, PowerPoint cannot be purchased separately from other Microsoft 365 programs.
+Users will need to pay either a monthly subscription fee of around seven dollars for the premium version or a one-time purchase fee of about 150 dollars for the classic Office programs.

 Read about how difficult it is to learn PowerPoint.